 To learn more about Jader and his story, visit: Jader’s story

-News from the St. Damien Hospital in Tabarre, Haiti
+News from premier pediatric hospital in Haiti

 Kay St. Germaine, Kay Elaine and Kay Christine